MIT-SPARK/TEASER-plusplus/README.md

 1. MATLAB
 2. CMake >= 3.13

-TEASER++ uses the Parallel Maximum Clique (PMC) for maximum clique calculation.
+TEASER++ uses the Parallel Maximum Clique ([paper](https://arxiv.org/abs/1302.6256), [code](https://github.com/ryanrossi/pmc)) for maximum clique calculation.
 It will be downloaded automatically during CMake configuration.
 In addition, CMake will also download Google Test and pybind11 if necessary.

 ## Getting Started
 ### CMake